ckagiri/predictor/README.md

 - Close Score +1
   - correct winner & 1 goal from both teams to actual score
   - wrong outcome but 1 goal from actual score
+- Correct-Goals bonus
-- Correct-Goals bonus \* correct winner, correct 3 or more goal difference, not actual score, not 1 goal to actual score Predictor
+  - correct winner, correct 3 or more goal difference, not actual score, not 1 goal to actual score

 ### Fun facts